FAQ for Tax Filers

 The first-time homebuyer credit is no longer available.
 Some homebuyers who purchased their first home in 2008, 2009 or 2010 were able to take advantage of the first-time homebuyer credit.
 However, you can deduct interest paid on your mortgage loan and real estate taxes you paid for your home

 If you have a question that isn’t answered in this FAQ, please contact us here.
 We’re here to help!

-MyFreeTaxes Survey: The purpose of the MyFreeTaxes survey is to obtain basic demographic information from users.
 The information collected from the survey will assist us in expanding research efforts, so we may continue to offer FREE programs and initiatives such as the MyFreeTaxes program.
-You can access the MyFreeTaxes Survey here: https://www.surveymonkey.com/s/myfreetaxes
+You can access the MyFreeTaxes Survey here: https://www.surveymonkey.com/s/myfreetaxes.

-The results from both surveys will remain strictly confidential and will be utilized for statistical purposes only.
+The results from the survey will remain strictly confidential and will be utilized for statistical purposes only.
 By providing feedback, you will help MyFreeTaxes.com and the IRS better serve the taxpaying public.
 We hope you will consider participating!

 Thank you for your interest in using MyFreeTaxes.
 MyFreeTaxes.com is supported by generous funding from the Walmart Foundation and in partnership with three leading nonprofits.
 It is designed to help qualified low to moderate income tax filers prepare and file their taxes for free, and to secure the Earned Income Tax Credit (EITC) and other tax credits and deductions they may qualify for.